 The Process of Making Cloth from Mushrooms: Bio-Fabrication

-The technical process of making fabric from fungus or mushroom is known as bio-fabrication.
+The technical process of making fabric from fungus or mushrooms is known as bio-fabrication.
 This process is basically making the fabric from the growing part of micro-organisms like mushroom root.
-However, the interesting thing is that this process has shown the relationship between fashion and biology, how fashion comes very close to biology.
+However, the interesting thing is that this process has shown the relationship between fashion and biology, and how fashion comes very close to biology.
 For lab production, different treatments (like lighting, temperature, humidity, essential oils & other organic techniques) have to be applied for the nutrition and growth of the mushrooms with the help of a petri dish.
-After 2-3 weeks, they are ready for harvest and marinated with another liquid, and then taken out and placed in circular 3D shaped mold.
-And eventually through drying they are transformed into garments.
+After 2-3 weeks, they are ready for harvest and marinated with another liquid, and then taken out and placed in the circular 3D-shaped mold.
+And eventually, through drying, they are transformed into garments.
 The advantage of this ‘MycoTex’ fabric is that the garment is made without sewing.
-So that, this process can reduce production time and costing.
-Different fungus mycelium can give different appearance and hand feel for the resulting products.
+So that, this process can reduce production time and cost.
+Different fungus mycelium can give different appearances and hand feels for the resulting products.